Skip to main content

 • Easy installation and setup

-• Direct upload of JUnit XML results
+• Upload of JUnit XML and Playwright JSON results

-• Automatic matching of test cases
+• Automatic matching of test cases with support for multiple marker formats (hyphenated, underscore, CamelCase)

-• Support for attachments and error handling
+• Support for attachments and flexible error handling

 The CLI tool is particularly useful for quickly integrating with CI/CD pipelines, allowing you to automate result reporting as part of your build and deployment processes.